ethanbass/chromConverter/README.md

 ###### Extracting metadata

 chromConverter includes some options to extract metadata from the provided files.
 If `read_metadata = TRUE`, metadata will be extracted and stored as [attributes](https://stat.ethz.ch/R-manual/R-devel/library/base/html/attributes.html) of the associated object.
-The metadata can then be extracted into a data.frame or tibble using the `extract_metadata` function.
+The metadata can then be accessed using the `attributes` or `attr` functions on individual chromatograms, or extracted into a data.frame or tibble from a list of chromatograms using the `extract_metadata` function.

 ##### Importing peak lists